go101/go101/pages/generics/555-type-constraints-and-parameters.md

 and could be used in a generic type specification or a generic function/method declaration.
 Each type parameter is a distinct named type.

-Since Go 1.18, value types in Go could be categorized in two categories:

-* type parameter types: the types declared in type parameter lists.
-* ordinary types: the types not declared in type parameter lists.
-  Before Go 1.18, there are only ordinary types.

 Type parameter lists will be explained in detail in a later section.

 As mentioned in the previous chapter, type constraints are actually